SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "raised" OR "reform$" OR "reforming" OR "reformed" OR "offer*" OR "heighten*" )
 NEAR
-  ("representat*" OR "voice*" OR "vote*" OR "decision-making" OR "decision making" OR "decision-making power*" OR "decision making power*" OR "participat*" )
+  ("representat*" OR "voice*" OR "vote*" OR "voting" OR "decision-making" OR "decision making" OR "decision-making power*" OR "decision making power*" OR "participat*" )
 NEAR